Safeguarding our country’s historic interests is as equally important to us as maintaining the programme on a project.

 A prominent Archaeological find was at Gresham Street, opposite the Guildhall in London for Land Securities, which was so noteworthy that it featured as a Channel 4 Time Team Special programme, meaning that we had to accommodate a full camera crew and filming restrictions.

 A complex temporary works scheme was installed, as wholesale excavation would have destabilised adjacent roads and foundations.
-A scaffold roof covering nearly an acre, the largest ever erected in the City of London, offered protection to the excavation and as the Museum completed their work, we removed old foundations and obstructions prior to handing the site to Sir Robert McAlpine and the piling rigs.
+A scaffold roof covering nearly an acre of the archaeological site, the largest ever erected in the City of London, offered protection to the excavation and as the Museum completed their work, we removed old foundations and obstructions prior to handing the site to Sir Robert McAlpine and the piling rigs.